-In Libya, Humanity & Inclusion provides basic medical aid, in particular rehabilitation, for displaced populations, notably children and people with disabilities.
-Humanity & Inclusion also supports a number of local health and rehabilitation structures.
-The organisation has undertaken demining operations and raises the population's awareness of the risks related to the presence of explosive remnants of war.
+In Libya, HI provides basic medical aid, in particular rehabilitation, for displaced populations, notably children and people with disabilities.
+HI also supports a number of local health and rehabilitation structures.

 A risk education session in a school | © J-J. Bernard / HI

 Actions in process

 HI deploys mobile teams to identify the most vulnerable displaced persons, giving priority to children and people with disabilities, requiring rehabilitation and psychosocial support sessions.
 The association is present in Tripoli, Misrata and Benghazi.
 The latter are directly managed by the team or referred to the nearest health centre.
 HI also supports 11 health structures.
 It trains the staff and distributes orthopaedic equipment, accessories and information to the medical teams and patients.

 Situation of the country